-Since its independence in 1971, Dhaka has developed into a modern city and a centre for culture, industry, commerce, and politics in South Asia.
-However, a visit to Old Dhaka will give visitors a glimpse of a more traditional way of life, and roadside bazaars and crowded docks make a steep contrast to the gleaming shopping malls and expensive restaurants of neighbourhoods like Gulshan and Banani.
+Since then, Dhaka has developed into a modern city and a centre for culture, industry, commerce, and politics in South Asia.
+However, a visit to Old Dhaka will give visitors a glimpse of a more traditional way of life.
+Roadside bazaars and crowded docks are a striking counterpoint to the gleaming shopping malls and expensive restaurants of neighbourhoods such as Gulshan and Banani.

-Dhaka's colourful history means it has a wealth of religious and cultural sites, including churches, mosques, temples, and monasteries.
+Dhaka's colourful history means it has a wealth of churches, mosques, temples, and monasteries.
 The Baitul Mukarram Mosque, the Kamalapur Buddhist Monastery, and the Saat Masjid are among the city's must-see places.

-There are also a number of excellent museums in Dhaka, including the National Museum of Science and Technology, the Liberation War Museum, the National Museum, the Bangabandhu Memorial Museum, and the Charukola Institute of Arts and Crafts.
+The Liberation War Museum, the National Museum, the Bangabandhu Memorial Museum, and the Charukola Institute of Arts and Crafts are also worth visiting.
 Other enjoyable activities include a cruise on the Sadarghat River Front, an elephant ride at the Dhaka Zoo, or a picnic in the lush Baldha Garden.

 Become our Dhaka Travel Expert